redis/redis-doc/topics/twitter-clone.md

 `HMSET` can be used to set fields in the hash, that can be retrieved with `HGET` later.
-It is possible to check if a field exists with `HEXISTS`, or to increment an hash field with `HINCRBY` and so forth.
+It is possible to check if a field exists with `HEXISTS`, or to increment a hash field with `HINCRBY` and so forth.

 Hashes are the ideal data structure to represent *objects*.
 For example we use Hashes in order to represent Users and Updates in our Twitter clone.